The health insurance industry has confronted many external

 differentiator and a key driver of higher-than-peer growth rates.

-emerging economies of Asia and the Middle East.
+economies of Asia and the Middle East.

 significant presence in Portugal, India and the Middle East through